Jidong Zhao

 Ph.D. student, cyangbe@connect.ust.hk Hong Kong Ph.D.
 Fellow (2022-)

-Changyi Yang obtained his bachelor degree from Central South University in 2019 and his master degree from Tongji University in July 2022, both with first-class honours.
+Changyi obtained his bachelor degree from Central South University in 2019 and his master degree from Tongji University in July 2022, both with first-class honours.
 He won the prestigious 2022 Hong Kong Ph.D.
 Fellowship (HKPF) and joins our Lab as a Ph.D. student in August 2022.

 Zhang's photo